Adorned With Pearl

 The expressive feeling I get from the recording by Shankar and Rakha reflects the serene and refreshing qualities of nature, and a feeling of wonderment (adbhuta rasa) for these natural beauties.

-The shahnai timbre used on Adorned with Pearl is the closest sound to my past as a saxophone improvisor.
+The shahnai timbre used on Adorned with Pearl is perhaps the closest sound to the saxophone found in my music to date.
 For that reason, I feel a special affinity for the instrument, and have surrounded it with a wide range of wood, skin, and metal percussion voices.

 All the music on this recording was composed in 1996, except for Trance in Bamboo, which was written in 1995.